 Nathan Lee Hykes ’15 chose DelVal for its intimate size, strong plant science program and its emphasis on hands-on learning.

-“The hands-on experience at DelVal helped me to have an extremely practical understanding of my field,” Hykes said.
+“The hands-on experience at DelVal has helped me to have an extremely practical understanding of my field,” Hykes said.
 “I can see clearly how new skills and techniques that I am learning can be applied directly into production.”

 Hykes credits his professors with utilizing their own experiences in the industry to help guide him into a career that’s right for him.

-“The professors [at DelVal] helped me both with learning the information for the classes and seeing how it fits into a career that I want to enter,” said Hykes.
+“The professors [at DelVal] help me both with learning the information for the classes and seeing how it fits into a career that I want to enter,” said Hykes.
 “I talk to many of my professors outside of class and they have been a big help in planning my route in the workforce and have used their experience in the industry to point out opportunities I never would have thought of.”

 Experience360 has offered Hykes a practical understanding of his field that he can apply now and utilize in the future.